 There can be any number of unit test functions in a module, including within struct, union and class declarations.
 They are executed in lexical order.
+The order in which the modules are called to run their unit tests is implementation defined.
 Stylistically, a unit test for a function should appear immediately following it.